lucasomigli/macro-analyst/readme.md

 Core Flask application logic can be found in `__init__.py` under directory `/macroanalyst`.
 Within that directory is a sub-directory called `/dash_app`, which is a separate module containing logic for the Dash application.

-As you can tell, I did quite a bit of refactoring.
-I kept reading online that people had been struggling with extending Dash in order to make larger, more complex applications.
-My understanding is that Dash reserves the `app` namespace, creating inside of it a sandbox that crowds out any functionality unrelated to a their framework.
-This is a problem if we wish extend the application using authentication, mail services or any number of Flask addons.

 Currently, Dash is instantiated inside of the existing Flask server and only launches when its route ('127.0.0.1/analyze') is requested, thereby launching a SPA whose routes can be changed arbitrarily.
 See `dash_app/dashboard.py`, line 60.
 This gives Dash control of all sub-domains under `analyze`.
 In this way, if we ever want to extend the application in ways that Plotly/Dash prohibits outside of their enterprise version, we can do so without restriction.

 ## About